 personal care and household products, many of which are

 cosmetics, laundry care items, household cleaners, first-aid kits,

 and vitamins.
 They're marketed through a global network of

 independent sales representatives and through Melaleuca's website.

-Besides consumer products, the company offers home security
+Besides consumer products, the company offers home security systems

-market a tea tree oil formulation called Melaleuca Oil.
+tea tree oil formulation called Melaleuca Oil.